-Using the reading rooms in the John Rylands Library
+Using Special Collections at the John Rylands Research Institute and Library

 Researchers can book appointments to access material in the Special Collections Reading Room at the JRRIL by emailing email@example.com.